Three students standing in front of a Mount Royal Univeristy Cessna at the Springbank Hangar.

 8. What training aircraft is used by MRU Aviation?

-MRU Aviation has the most modern and state-of-the-art training fleet in Canada.
+MRU Aviation has the most modern and state-of-the-art training fleet in Canada providing our students with a better understanding of modern avionics.
 The MRU Aviation training fleet consists of:

 Eight (8) Cessna-172 A Cessna-172